Provitaonline/geoportal/README.md

 This project is the source for Provita's Geographical Information Portal.

-This project is currently under development, and it is not ready to use.
+This project is currently in Beta test.

 ## Development environment